National Library Week: Meet Dan Woulfin, Computational Research Instruction Librarian

 Read More…

-This series of profiles highlight valued student employees from across the Libraries, including Jessie Rollins, a student worker at the Library Information Office (LIO) in Butler Library.
-The Libraries are the largest employer of students on campus.
+This series of profiles highlight valued student employees from across the Libraries, including Sydney Hertz, an undergraduate student worker at the Rare Book & Manuscript Library.
+The Libraries is the largest employer of students on campus.
 We couldn’t serve our users without them!
-Q: Which library do you work at and what is your […]
+Q: Which library do you work at and what is your title? […]

 Read More…